Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring: Booster design and performance

-It has previously been shown \cite{WusOsb2020_RFL, OsbWus2020_CNOT, OsbWus2023_BSR__arxiv} that unpowered (ballistic) RFL gates can operate with high efficiency, e.g., the output fluxon energy can be above 90 \% of the input fluxons.
-This is very high compared to irreversible gates which usually dissipate $\sim I_c \Phi_0$ per switching of a powered JJ.
-Nevertheless, the gradual energy loss of a fluxon traversing through a sequence of RFL gates will eventually be sufficiently large that a subsequent ballistic gate will fail.
-Therefore, we need to periodically include boosters, which restore the fluxon energy to a nominal value, e.g., to $\Efl(v) = 10 E_0$, corresponding to fluxon velocity $v = 0.6 c$.
-As an example, Fig.~\ref{fig:boosterschematics}(d) shows a $2 \times 2$ register with boosters.
-In this example, the gates could be BSRs with two input and output ports, where input fluxons are powered by the left boosters from left to right, and the memory could also be accessed from top to bottom.
-A key feature of the scalable design is that the boosters are all powered from the same two current sources.
+It has previously been shown \cite{WusOsb2020_RFL, OsbWus2020_CNOT, OsbWus2023_BSR}, that unpowered (ballistic) RFL gates can operate with high efficiency, e.g., the output fluxon energy can be above 90 \% of the input fluxon value.
+This is very high compared to irreversible gates which usually dissipate $\Ib \Phi_0$ per switching of a powered JJ.
+Nevertheless, the gradual energy loss of a fluxon traversing through a sequence of RFL gates will eventually cause the ballistic gate operation to fail.
+Therefore, we need to periodically include boosters, which restore the fluxon energy to a nominal value.
+For example, Fig.~\ref{fig:boosterschematics}(e) shows a $2 \times 2$ gate array with boosters.
+In this diagram, the gates could be BSRs with two input and output ports, where input fluxons are powered to the right through BSRs by boosters, and the second input ports of the BSRs can also be accessed by fluxons flowing from top to bottom through them.
+A key feature of the booster designs is that they may allow serial biasing (for small total current and input wiring).
+If each bias line delivers one bias to an array of $N_{\text{booster}}$ boosters, where it biases the upper ring arm and the lower ring arm, cf.~panel (e), then the average voltage $\langle V \rangle = N_{\text{booster}} f_{\text{bit}} \Phi_0$ builds up along the bias line, for bits with frequency $f_{\text{bit}}$.
+This proposed scheme is simpler than state-of-the-art serial biasing for RSFQ and ERSFQ, e.g., Ref.~\onlinecite{CurrentRecycling1}, which uses large islands to route bias current and uses mutual inductance for signals on and off of each island.